hmalkawi1/study-finder/README.md

 # study-finder
-Andro app that allows students to create and join study groups
+An Android app that allows students to create and join study groups